-Purchases for resale are mostly done on a credit basis and so the supplier will issue you an invoice.
-The money spent on purchases will end up as withdrawals from your bank account.
-Once all debts you owe are paid, your purchases should equal your withdrawals from your bank.
+Purchases for resale are largely done on a credit basis, and so the supplier will issue you an invoice.
+The money spent on purchases for resale will end up as withdrawals from your bank account.
+Once any debts you owe are paid, your purchases should equal your withdrawals from your bank.

 How do I account for expenses?

-Expenses are normally paid straight out of a business’s bank account as they fall due for payment.
-Seeing as these expenses are paid out of your bank account, your accounts will no longer balance.
-To solve this you must record these payments for all of your indirect accounts in your expenses accounts.
+Expenses are typically paid straight out of a business’s bank account as they become due for payment.
+Seeing as you pay these expenses out of your bank account, your accounts will no longer balance.
+You must record these payments for all of your indirect accounts in your expenses account to solve this.
 The sum of individual expenses accounts will give you your expenses figure.

-If you are still confused about purchases for resale & expenses or want a better explanation of these terms then you should check out our five part video training series.
+Getting lost regarding the numbers is very easy if you’re starting a new business.
+If you are still confused about purchases for resale and expenses or want a better explanation of these terms, you should check out our five-part video training series.
 This series called Account-Ability consists of short videos covering the basics of accounting.

 Alternatively, you can contact the team at Big Red Cloud or give us a call at (01) 204 8300, where our friendly team can help you get to the bottom of your accounting.